wellango/wellango.github.io/_drafts/cp.md

 [^3]: The PATH and NJTransit to Penn Station and Port Authority Bus Terminal are all designed towards transporting people to the CBD.

 [^4]: This includes anyone entering the CBD from New Jersey, not just New Jersey residents.

+[^5]: Fall 2021 is the latest available data from NYMTC.

+[^6]: Capital funding is money for structural improvements, new train cars; not for day-to-day operation costs of running the transit system.

+[^7]:  NYC Transit, the agency that runs the subway and the buses in New York City, gets the remaining 80%.